-Moreover, to address indirect discrimination, and in particular, the obstacles faced by women with family responsibilities, Eni adopted a set of strategic actions addressing the roots of this particular challenge:
+Moreover, to address indirect discrimination, and in particular the obstacles faced by women with family responsibilities, Eni adopted a set of strategic actions addressing the roots of this particular challenge:

-Aware that maternity protection is a fundamental value for Eni, since it safeguards both the health and safety of the mother and child and is key for ensuring the equality of all women in the workforce, Eni adopted a specific global procedure starting in 2015 to guarantee compliance with the ILO Standard for maternity protection (ILO Convention 183/2000).
-The implementation of the procedure is the result of a targeted analysis of the local laws relating to maternity and paternity rights led by Eni in its operating Countries.
-Therefore, all mothers that work in Countries where Eni operates and where the treatment guaranteed by local law is less than that envisaged by the ILO standard are granted - as a minimum standard - 14 weeks of leave with at least 2/3 of their regular salary.
+→ Aware that maternity protection is a fundamental value for Eni, since it safeguards both the health and safety of the mother and child and is key for ensuring the equality of all women in the workforce, Eni adopted a specific global procedure starting in 2015 to guarantee compliance with the ILO Standard for maternity protection (ILO Convention 183/2000).
+The implementation of the procedure is the result of a targeted analysis on the local laws relating to maternity and paternity rights led by Eni in its operating Countries.
+Therefore, all mothers that work in Countries where Eni operates and where the treatment guaranteed by local law is less than that envisaged by the ILO standard are granted - as a standard minimum - 14 weeks of leave with at least 2/3 of their regular salary.

-In addition to the above, in September 2017, Eni adopted a global internal procedure in order to introduce a minimum standard for paternity leave as well (10 working days/100% pay).
-Thanks to this, the policy on a minimum standard for maternity leave has improved, and mothers are now given 10 working days at 100% of their salary, which is included in the 14 weeks already granted at 2/3 of their regular salary.
+In addition to the above, in September 2017, Eni adopted a global internal procedure in order to introduce a standard minimum for paternity leave as well (10 working days/100% pay).
+Thanks to this, the policy on standard minimums for maternity leave has improved, and mothers are now given 10 working days at 100% of their salary, which are included in the 14 weeks already granted at 2/3 of their regular salary.
+23.6% WOMEN EMPLOYEES IN SERVICE